 Bring the water to a boil.
 Meanwhile cut the cauliflower head up into florets and remove the stem from the cauliflower.

 Place the cauliflower florets into the steamer basket.

-Cover the pot and steam until the cauliflower florets are fork tender (6-8 minutes).
+Cover the pot and steam the cauliflower florets for 5 minutes.